danblakemore/UIColor-MoreColors/README.md

 Use and abuse at will.
 This repo should stay up to date with the latest colors as I go look at the swatches and realize something is missing.
 I will also occassionally add colors (like `fedexPurple`).

 ## Code
-The `refresh` script, which updates the category with new colors from [Wikipedia](http://en.wikipedia.org/wiki/List_of_colors_%28compact%29), is written in Python 3 and depends on the [`unidecode`](https://pypi.python.org/pypi/Unidecode) package.
+The `refresh` script, which updates the category with new colors from [Wikipedia](http://en.wikipedia.org/wiki/List_of_colors_%28compact%29), is written in Python 3 and depends on the [`unidecode`](https://pypi.python.org/pypi/Unidecode) package (and so is GPLv2-licensed).

 ## License

 Copyright (c) 2014 Daniel Blakemore, Spencer Phippen.
+UIColors+MoreColors category is MIT-licensed.
+`refresh` script is GPL v2-licensed.
-See the LICENSE file for license rights and limitations (MIT).
+See the LICENSE.md file for more details.